klaftertief-symphony/content_negotiation/README.markdown

 This extension is in an experimental state.
 Use at your own risk.

-There are som things not working and the inner and outer workings might change without being backwards compatible.
+There are some things not working and the inner and outer workings might change without being backwards compatible.

 ### What doesn't work yet